-The Water Dogs have utilized the simulation environment, Gazebo, to aid in parallel software hardware development.
+The Water Dogs have utilized the simulation environment, Gazebo to aid in parallel software hardware development.
 Gazebo connects with ROS to perform simulations of the course challenges.
+We also use the VRX simulation environment [3].
 This form of testing is indeed valuable as it provides the software teams to work on a boat while the hardware team is making changes to the boat.